hallzy/youtube-playlist-search/README.md

 Safari either, so there is no way to know if it would even work.

-This also means that any changes I make in the future will have absolutely 0 testing for Edge before an update.
+This also means that any changes I make in the future will have absolutely 0 testing for Safari before an update.

 I also am not familiar with Safari at all and if it even has an extension store or what is involved in adding it.